-At Wood LLP, Mauricio assists attorneys in many of the firm’s practice areas.
+At Wood LLP, Michael assists attorneys in many of the firm’s practice areas.
 He provides assistance in factual research, copy editing and cite checking, publication and client–related document management, court filings and factual analysis.
-He also provides support in editing, formatting and proofing many of the firm’s articles, newsletters and general client work.